Overview#

 • Python bindings to all of the above, using Python-3 async API in most cases

 The Carbonite SDK provides the core functionality of all Omniverse apps.
-This is a C++ based SDK that provides features such as:
+This C++-based SDK provides features such as:

 • Plugin management